Oh Yes I Can

-Oh Yes I Can is the second solo studio album by Crosby, Stills, Nash & Young member David Crosby.
+Oh Yes I Can is the second solo studio album by David Crosby.
 It was released on January 23, 1989, 18 years on from his previous solo release, If I Could Only Remember My Name.

 Four songs ("Drive My Car", "Distances", "Melody" and "Flying Man") had been slated to appear on Crosby's unfinished 1979-1981 Capitol Records solo album and were subsequently rejected for inclusion in Crosby, Stills & Nash projects.
 The group had attempted to record "Drive My Car" and "Distances" during aborted 1978 sessions for a follow-up to CSN (1977).
-One of the recordings from this time, "Drive My Car," was included in Crosby, Stills & Nash's 1991 box set, "CSN".
+One of the recordings from this time, "Drive My Car," was included in the trio's 1991 box set, CSN.

 Track listing

+All songs written by David Crosby, except where noted.